-With today’s user-friendly software, the process of producing global notation based on a pitch-time graph is not difficult, but it does involve a number of steps which all need to be explained in one page for the whole process to make sense.
+With today’s user-friendly software, the process of producing Global Notation based on a pitch-time graph is not difficult, but it does involve a number of steps which all need to be explained in one page for the whole process to make sense.
 As a result, this page is quite long.
-If you don’t feel ready for that, you might care to fortify yourself with your preferred stimulating beverage.
+If you don’t feel ready for that, you might care to fortify yourself with your preferred stimulating beverage before reading on.

 In this case, the waveform graph we get from Audacity shows the extended “blocks” of sound characteristic of “sustainable” sound sources such as the human voice, in contrast to “impulsive” ones like drums (see Unspecified duration).
 As each “block” tends to begin where there is a new syllable in the text, the waveform graph might help when it comes to specifying articulation, but it doesn’t tell us anything about pitch.

 This time the waveform appears in grey toward the bottom of the screen.
 Above it is a wavy black line enclosed in a series of blue boxes.
 The black line represents the pitch of the reciter’s voice at any given moment.
 The blue boxes are meant to identify “notes” - that is, distinct chunks of sound each beginning with what we would call an “onset.”

 In vocal music, an onset is usually marked either by a new syllable in the lyrics or by a change of pitch (or both).
 Tony detects both types of onset, as you can see by comparing the blue boxes with the waveform.
 The beginning (i.e., left-hand edge) of a blue box often coincides with the beginning of a block of sound in the waveform: this is where a new syllable is articulated.
 When a new box starts in the middle of a waveform “block,” it corresponds to a significant change of pitch, as indicated by the wavy black line.